 The patient must maintain his/her head elevated the first days of the recovery process for rhinoplasty and he/she must also limit the head movements and physical activities the first weeks.
 Remember that the surgeon will adapt the recommendations for your recovery time for rhinoplasty according to the type of procedure that was performed.

-The main difference between septoplasty and rhinoplasty is the fact that a septoplasty is defined by the Confederation of European Otorhinolaryngology - Head and Neck Surgery as the surgical procedure aimed to correct a deviated nasal septum (the structure made of cartilage and bone that divide the nostrils).
+The main difference between septoplasty and rhinoplasty is the fact that a septoplasty is a rhinoplasty with septum deviation the surgical procedure aimed to correct a deviated nasal septum (the structure made of cartilage and bone that divide the nostrils).
 So, a septoplasty only allows straightening and repositioning the nasal septum inside the nose, while a rhinoplasty can be performed to change the nasal wings size and projection and other external aspects of the nose.

 It is important to know that septoplasty and rhinoplasty can be performed during the same procedure to improve both aspect and function of the nose in just one surgery.

-The cost of rhinoplasty is widely variable according to the patient's desires, the type of changes that must be performed, the structures that will be corrected during the procedure, the type of surgery that will be performed, the patient's general health condition, the type of anesthesia that will be used (usually general anesthesia), the need for additional procedures, the plastic surgeon's expertise, among others.
+The cost of rhinoplasty is widely variable according to the patient's desires, the type of changes that must be performed, the structures that will be corrected during the procedure, the type of surgery that will be performed, the patient's general health condition, the type of anesthesia that will be used (usually general anesthesia), the need for additional procedures, closed or not rhinoplasty, the clinic location.
+You can expect the first package price between 2000 euros and 3000 euros.
+For an more closed rhinoplasty it could be up to 8500 euros.